 (Administrators/Middle and High School Students)

-This workshop helps middle and high school students understand gender identity/expression and sexual orientation with age-appropriate and medically accurate information; discusses bullying and the effects of mental health on LGBT students; emphasizes the need for student advocacy for the LGBT community.
+This workshop helps middle and high school students understand gender identity/expression and sexual orientation with age-appropriate and medically accurate information; discusses bullying and the effects of mental health on LGBTQ students; emphasizes the need for student advocacy for the LGBTQ community.

 (Administrators/Healthcare Professionals/Middle and High School Students)